Palette Block Types

 # layout

-block is a container for holding other blocks.
+The layout block is a container for holding other blocks.
 It can hold any number of blocks inside it, including

-blocks to make any kind of arrangement of blocks.
+additional layout blocks to make any kind of arrangement of blocks.

-block has three variations preconfigured:
+The layout block has three variations preconfigured:

 - List is the default configuration where blocks flow down vertically.